 In 1987, the International Boundary and Water Commission carried out an archaeological survey of a large area south of the APE.
 The investigation included the region surrounding Fort Brown (41CF96).
 This site is composed of a small earthwork, which is the only remains of the original Fort Brown fortification.
 Fort Brown was first recorded in 1970 by Elton R. Prewitt for the Texas Historical Commission, and then was re-recorded in 1981 by Cynthia Banks.
-The boundaries of the Fort Brown National Register District are illustrated in Figure 3-1.
+The boundary of the Fort Brown National Register District is shown in Figure 3-1.

-In 1995, a linear survey was carried out 0.7km to the east of the APE by the Federal Highway Administration and TXDOT.
+In 1995, a linear survey was carried out 0.7 km to the east of the APE by the Federal Highway Administration and TXDOT.
 No cultural materials were encountered during the course of the survey.
 The following year, an intensive pedestrian survey was carried out by Espey Huston and Associates in an area immediately surrounding and to the southeast of the APE.
 The survey documented nine sites: 41CF148, 41CF149, 41CF150, 41CF151, 41CF152, 41CF154, 41CF155, 41CF156 and 41CF157.
 41CF148 is a historic site dating to the mid-1800s.
 The site produced brick, glass and historic ceramics.
 41CF148 is listed as an NRHP-eligible property.
 41CF149 is listed as a historic site on the THC Sites Atlas.
 41CF150 is a historic site that dates to the late-20th century.
 This site consists of building materials and domestic refuse.
 The site is ineligible for listing on the NRHP.
-41CF151 is a historic site and is not eligible for listing on the NRHP.
-41CF151 is a historic site and is not eligible for listing on the NRHP.
-41CF155 is a historic site that is also not eligible for listing on the NRHP and no further work was recommended.
-41CF155 is a historic site that is also not eligible for listing on the NRHP and no further work was recommended.
-41CF155 is a historic site that is also not eligible for listing on the NRHP and no further work was recommended.
-41CF155 is a historic site that is also not eligible for listing on the NRHP and no further work was recommended.
-41CF155 is a historic site that is also not eligible for listing on the NRHP and no further work was recommended.
-41CF155 is a historic site that is also not eligible for listing on the NRHP and no further work was recommended.
-41CF155 is a historic site that is also not eligible for listing on the NRHP and no further work was recommended.
-41CF155 is a historic site that is also not eligible for listing on the NRHP and no further work was recommended.
-41CF155 is a historic site not eligible for listing on the NRHP and no further work was recommended.
-41CF155 is a historic s
+41CF151 is a historic site and is not eligible for listing on the National Register.
+41CF154 is a historic site dating to the late-20th century.
+It consists of domestic refuse and building materials related to a demolished house.
+It is ineligible for listing on the NRHP and no further work was recommended.
+41CF155 is a historic site that is also not eligible for listing on the National Register.
+41CF156 is a historic site dating to the late-20th century, consisting of construction materials and domestic refuse.
+41CF157 is a historic site not eligible for listing on the National Register.